Wild translation surfaces and infinite genus: The main theorem, applications, and notes on generalizing

-We glue the segments as sketched in \autoref{fig_icicled_surface_gluings}.
+Then we glue the segments as sketched in \autoref{fig_icicled_surface_gluings}.
 Note that no icicle on the top is glued to an icicle on the bottom.
-Formally, we can describe the gluings for the left part of the top by: \begin{itemize} \item For each side of the icicle at $\frac12$, we cut the segment again: First we cut it in half, then we cut the upper half into halfs again, cut the upper quarter into halfs again, \ldots \ So for every $n > 1$ we have a segment of length $\frac{1}{2^n}$. \item The left side of the lower half of the icicle at $\frac12$ is glued to the right side of the icicle at $\frac14$. \item For every $n>2$ and every odd $i\in \{3,\ldots, 2^{n-1}-1\}$, the left side of the icicle at $\frac{i}{2^n}$ is glued to the right side of the icicle at $\frac{i-2}{2^n}$. \item For every $n>2$, the left side of the icicle at $\frac{1}{2^{n-1}}$ is cut into two segments of the same length.
+Formally, we can describe the gluings in the following way (starting with the icicles on the left part of the~top). \begin{itemize} \item For each side of the icicle at $\frac12$, we cut the segment again: first we cut it in half, then we cut the upper half into halves again, cut the upper quarter into halves again, \ldots \ So for every $n > 1$ we have a segment of length $\frac{1}{2^n}$ on each side of the icicle. \item The left side of the lower half of the icicle at $\frac12$ is glued to the right side of the icicle at $\frac14$. \item For every $n>2$ and every odd $i\in \{3,\ldots, 2^{n-1}-1\}$, the left side of the icicle at $\frac{i}{2^n}$ is glued to the right side of the icicle at $\frac{i-2}{2^n}$. \item For every $n>2$, the left side of the icicle at $\frac{1}{2^{n-1}}$ is cut into two segments of the same length.
 The lower part is glued to the right side of the icicle at $\frac{2^{n-1}-1}{2^n}$.
 The upper part is glued to the right side of the segment at $\frac12$ which has the correct length. \item We do the similar gluing for the right part of the top and also for the bottom. \end{itemize}

-Then $(X,\omega)$ has the following properties: \begin{enumerate} \item The icicled surface $X$ endowed with the canonical translation structure $\omega$ is a translation surface as every point in $X$ has a flat neighborhood.

-\item The translation surface $(X,\omega)$ has two singularities: All the tips of the icicles on the top are identified by the definition of the gluings.
-We call the corresponding singularity $\sigma_{top}$.
-Now, we consider a non-dyadic point $p$ in the top boundary of the rectangle, i.e.\ a point where no icicle starts.
+The resulting translation surface $(X, \mathcal{A})$ is called \emph{icicled surface} and has the following properties. \begin{enumerate} \item There exist exactly two singularities: all the tips of the icicles on the top are identified by the definition of the gluings.
+We call the corresponding singularity~$\sigma_{top}$.
+Now consider a nondyadic point $p$ in the top boundary of the rectangle, i.e.\ a point where no icicle starts.
 There exists a sequence of icicles such that the tips of the icicles converge to $p$, seen as points in $\mathbb{R}^2$ without gluings.
 Therefore, the distance from $\sigma_{top}$ to $p$ is $0$ and $p=\sigma_{top}$ in $\overline{X}$.
-The same argument works for the points where we cut some icicles into more segments and for the points on the boundary where an icicle starts.
+The same argument works for the dyadic points on the boundary where an icicle starts.
+Note that the points where we cut some icicles into more segments are glued to points on the boundary, so these are also identified with $\sigma_{top}$.